 - Specifically selected activities to promote communication and interpersonal skills

 - Fully furnished IT suite with specialist equipment suited for all abilities

-- Selected physical activities to encourage core strength and cognition, including neuro gym, trampolining therapy and bowling
+- Selected physical activities to encourage core strength and cognition, including neuro gym and bowling

 - Excursions and social activities off-site using our minibus, which has a tail lift to enable us to transport clients to and from various activities